FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh3.googleusercontent.com/04gIddsk_djteM76jBQUht3DbW3rBqCyq9pdDdrBvVBix2y525OUS61fM_wJp63UvmpKykwsVTdPq-PMKxI1TjsX_ql4EGidVVlimajIypiBhfNjeYIR5srzvpgtG-lxGkhKsEJX3HC70I4gS8kQ)

 For future development,currently non-functional.
-Will allow users to share data packages, CoTs and ExCheck lists with others, organized in "missions".
+Will allow users to share data packages, CoTs and `ExCheck` lists with others, organized in "missions".
 Still under development as of this version of FTS (V 1.9).

-## 4.3 ExCheck
+## 4.3 `ExCheck`

-ExCheck allows users to collaborate on the execution and monitoring of tasks based on templates.
+`ExCheck` allows users to collaborate on the execution and monitoring of tasks based on templates.
-To use ExCheck, you need to have a server that supports it.
+To use `ExCheck`, you need to have a server that supports it.
 FTS supports the plugin since version 1.3.
 See this article for an example of how to use it:
 <https://www.reddit.com/r/ATAK/comments/jzltvt/use_freetakserver_and_excheck_plugin_to/>